-The origin of Egyptian Giza cotton varieties goes back to 1819, when a French textile engineer by the name of Louis Alexis Jumel tried to persuade Muhammad Ali Pasha that the cultivation of an Ethiopian cotton variety, discovered at Cairo in the private garden of a Turkish officer called Maho Bey, could revolutionize the whole agricultural output of the country.
-Monsieur Jumel arrived in Egypt in 1817 and was employed by the Pasha as director of a projected spinning and weaving mills.
+The origin of Egyptian Cotton goes back to 1819, when Louis Alexis Jumel, a French textile engineer employed in Egypt, tried to persuade Muhammad Ali Pasha that the cultivation of a cotton variety, discovered in Cairo at the private garden of a retired Turkish-Egyptian high official (former governor of Dongola and Sennar) called Maho Bey El Orfali, could revolutionize the whole agricultural output of the country.
 In the course of his visit to the garden, he gleaned all the information Maho Bey possessed on the subject, and procured some seeds of this cotton.
 And after having made his calculations he presented to the Pasha a project for increasing his revenues, for which he asked 20.000 dollars.
 The Pasha consented asking less brilliant but more solid results.
 So the engineer, associating him-self with a local merchant, took a small lot of ground at the village of Matareya, near the Obelisk of Heliopolis, and commenced a small plantation.

 The produce in 1820 was three bales, which were shipped to Italy (Trieste); the advices were highly satisfactory to convince the Pasha enough to give him the direction of the large scale cotton plantations.
 The year 1822 produced about 1.500 tons of this new cotton, the staple of which was markably fine, but more unequal and less clean than that of the ensuing years.
 Rude presses were constructed for packing the cotton at the villages; but as the machinery was defective, some of the Alexandrian merchants brought hydraulic presses, with which they caused the bales to be pressed again.
 The cotton eventually came to be known as Jumel (or Mahò) and it soon found voracious markets in Europe, especially in England where only the Lancashire mills with the latest machinery could handle the fineness of its quality.
 In 1823 the cotton crop was increased to about 10.000 tons, and its culture permanently fixed.
 The quality was cleaner than that of the past year but less fine in fiber.
 This showed the necessity of new seed, or a different system of cultivation, and measures were taken to meet these objections.
 In 1827 Muhammad Ali Pasha imported Sea Island cotton seeds, which let the Egyptian cotton achieve a perfect quality, and it turned out that lower Egypt, and especially the Damiata branch of the Nile, contained the districts most favorable to these cotton varieties.
 The combination of the best seeds in the world, together with the exceptional environment, set up the ideal cultivation conditions for the most precious cotton in the world.
 And during almost two centuries it has been widely proven this result.